deeenes/bioinfo-tools/README.md

     CRAN and Bioconductor.
 Also a great place to distribute your package.
 -   https://easystats.github.io/easystats/ - A package collection focused
     on statistics, reporting, visual styles and minimal dependencies.
+-   https://rstats.wtf/ - Beginner and intermediate R book for data analysts, about best practices in data analysis workflows and projects.

 ## Connecting Python and R